Overview Section

 - The OUTPUT statement allows you to control when and to which data set you want an observation written.

-- The RETAIN statement causes a variable created in the DATA step to retain its value from the current observation into the next observation rather than it being set to missing at the beginning of each iteration of the DATA step.
+- The RETAIN statement causes a variable created in the DATA step to retain its value from the current observation into the next observation rather than being set to missing at the beginning of each iteration of the DATA step.

 Objectives